saulocantanhede/tfgreek2/docs/transcription.md

 ## Features

-In Text-Fabric, a "feature" refers to attributes associated with nodes, which represent linguistic elements in the text, including words, word groups, sentences, and verses.
-These features contain additional information specific to these nodes, facilitating diverse linguistic analyses and data extraction.
+In Text-Fabric, the concept of 'feature' refers to the mapping of a node (e.g., the 'word' node) to its associated attributes with their values (e.g. in case of the 'word' node: the text itself and other details like gender, number or mood).
+Each node types like 'word', 'wg' (word groups), 'sentence', or 'verse' in this dataset has its own set of associated 'features' providing additional information specific to that nodetype.
+An overview of features per nodetype can be found [here](features/featuresbynodetype.md).
 Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
 The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
 These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
 This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.

 Feature descriptions listed by different groupings: